Book Review – Farewell, My Lovely

 Author: info@barry-finlay.com

-Barry Finlay is a Best Selling non fiction and fiction author.
+Barry Finlay is an award-winning and best selling non fiction and fiction author.
 After his first two popular non-fiction works, he has expanded to writing crime novels.
-His literary repertoire includes his experience climbing a mountain with his son, his travels with his in-laws and the hugely popular Marcie Kane Thriller Collection.
-Barry has been honored with at least one award for each book and is an Amazon bestseller.
-He is also a recipient of the Queen's Diamond Jubilee medal for his philanthropic work in Africa.
+His literary repertoire includes his experience climbing a mountain with his son, his travels with his in-laws and the hugely popular Marcie Kane Thriller Collection and The Jake Scott Mystery Series.
+He is a recipient of the Queen's Diamond Jubilee medal for his philanthropic work in Africa.